eliamazzon/MusicDownloader/README.md

 # MusicDownloader
 Text-based tool to download music in mp3 with tags and artworks.
-Support search, and youtube/yt-music links.
+Support search, and youtube/yt-music urls.

 ## Requirements